rsonger/software-engineering-lab/_posts/2022-04-12-windows-points.md

 In the **application stage**, we will use the Pygame library to create the application window.

-The first component of the graphics framework will be a `Base` class which handles the application lifecycle:
+The first component of the graphics framework will be a `WindowApp` class which handles the application lifecycle:
 - **Startup** where we load external files, initialize values, and create programming objects.
 - **Main Loop** which repeatedly checks input from the user, updates values of variables and objects, and renders graphics on the screen.
 - **Shutdown** which cancels any running processes and closes the window.